-The first step in our process is the hand-harvesting of the sun-ripened agave or desert spoon plant growing wild on the high-altitude mesas of Durango, Sonora, and Jalisco.
+The first step in our process is the hand-harvesting of the sun-ripened agave or desert spoon plant growing wild on the high-altitude mesas of Durango.
 It can take up to 10 years for Cenizo agave to mature, but it is essential to allow the entire process to unfold in order to achieve the full, exotic flavors of each plant.
 The flower (known as the “quiote”) is cut five to six months before the plant is harvested, ensuring that the agave heart (or “piña”) becomes enriched with natural sugars.
 Through years of experience, our skilled Jimadores are trained to recognize which plants are ready for harvest and will produce the finest spirit.
 Navigating a sharply-sloping terrain, they perform the arduous task of stripping the large, thorny leaves from selected agave plants to expose the inner piñas.
-The heart is then cut into manageable pieces, which are strapped to a sturdy donkey (or “burro”) and transported for cooking.
+The heart is then cut into manageable pieces, which are strapped to one of our sturdy burros to carry down to our trucks, which then transport the hearts to our distillery for cooking.

 The naturally fermented liquid is transferred 2,500 liters at a time into our first distillation tank made of stainless steel and lined with copper.
 Within 4-6 hours, “aguavino” - the precursor to Mezcal - is produced.
 This liquid is then distilled a second time during a day-and-a-half long process in which our Master Mezcalero removes the high alcohol/ methanol “heads” and low alcohol/ methanol “tails” to produce a more consistent, pure spirit.
 For Mezcal (52% alcohol by volume), the resulting liquid is rigorously pressure-filtered twice through a microfiber reverse-osmosis filtration system, purifying and polishing the spirit before it is allowed to rest for 1-2 weeks.
-Filtered well water is then mixed with the finished Mezcal to create our Mezcal Joven (47% alcohol by volume), an exceptionally clear agave spirit with a remarkably consistent flavor and a bouquet that exudes delicate notes of herbs, fruit, and spices.
+Filtered well water is then mixed with the finished Mezcal to create our Mezcal Joven (42% alcohol by volume) and our Mezcal Joven (47% alcohol by volume); exceptionally clear agave spirits with remarkably consistent flavors and bouquets that exude delicate notes of herbs, fruit and spices.